 b) HARQ retransmissions: Can retransmission occur from different TRP than initial transmission for the same HARQ process?
 E.g. can initial transmission be done from serving cell TRP and retransmission from TRP with different PCI?

-4) Unified TCI aspects: How are the unified TCI states used in the inter-cell beam management?

-5）PxxCH channel configuration: For the PxxCH configuration (i.e. PUSCH/PDSCH/PDCCH/PUSCH) of the TRP with different PCI, how many or which parameters could be different from the serving cell?
+5）PxxCH channel configuration, PRACH configuration, and L1 management configuration: For the PxxCH configuration (i.e. PUSCH/PDSCH/PDCCH/PUCCH) and PRACH configuration of the TRP with different PCI, how many or which parameters could be different from the serving cell?
+Also, what RRC configuration(s) need to be provided for beam measurement and reporting?

-RAN2 would request RAN1 feedback (on a level that explains the features, i.e. a dump of RAN1 agreements alone is usually not very helpful for progressing the work) on these.
+RAN2 would request RAN1 feedback to these questions to ensure RAN2 work completion.

 2. Actions: